 The Apex SaS Program will also integrate these screening tools with wide-area surveillance, airport risk assessment modeling, credential authentication, risk-based screening, and other technologies to further reduce the overall risk throughout an airport.
 As Apex SaS technologies enable the rapid screening of passengers and their belongings, it is anticipated that other operational uses, such as at special events and stadiums, and in mass transit, will become feasible.

-The DHS Science and Technology Directorate (S&T) Explosives Division (EXD) and the Transportation Security Administration (TSA) solicited new automated detection algorithms from individuals and entities that improve the speed, accuracy, and detection of small threat objects and other prohibited items during the airport passenger screening process.
-Apex SaS expects to announce the prize competition winners this spring.
-Learn more at the competition website.
+The DHS Science and Technology Directorate (S&T) Explosives Division (EXD) and the Transportation Security Administration (TSA) announced the winners of the Passenger Screening Algorithm Challenge.
+The Prize Competition solicited new automated detection algorithms from individuals and entities that improve the speed, accuracy, and detection of small threat objects and other prohibited items during the airport passenger screening process.

 Vision for the Future